Reflecting on 25 years of hope for children: Mark and Caroline’s story

 In this occasional series we feature just some of the people who have played a crucial role in that journey and the children whose lives have been transformed because of your generosity, since Hope and Homes was founded in 1994.

 We hope that these reflections leave you not only encouraged, but reminded, that our vision of a world without orphanages, and your support to achieve it, is as vital today as it was then.

-Hope and Homes for Children exists because of the courage, conviction and energy of two remarkable people: our founders, Mark and Caroline Cook.
+Hope and Homes for Children exists because of the courage, conviction and energy of two remarkable people: our founders, Mark and Caroline Cook (pictured above, at the opening of our first office in 1994, on the farm in Wiltshire where our headquarters are still based today).
 Here they explain how love for children inspired their work from the beginning and why it remains at the heart of the organisation they created:

 The building was in a terrible state.
 It had sustained hits from mortars and heavy weapons and some of the children had been injured.
 About 20 babies were crammed inside the only warm room in the building.
 They were never allowed to come out of their cots.
 They were pretty silent as they always are in these places but all their little arms would come up, just wanting to be picked up, just wanting to be hugged.
 And we did pick them up but the worst thing was when you wanted to put them down again because they just clung to you and clung to you.
 That was what was so awful about Bjelave and what was so awful about every orphanage that we ever went into.

 Both of us had a loving family and a very happy childhood and we are fortunate enough to have two boys of our own and now four lovely grandchildren.
 We are very privileged.
 It was not until we witnessed the suffering of the children whose lives had been torn apart by the war in Bosnia that we really appreciated our good fortune.

 We promised the children in Bjelave that we would do all we could to help them and Hope and Homes for Children was born.